mesosphere/charts/stable/kommander/README.md

 - Kubeaddons-Catalog

 ## Pre-Reqs for Installation
-You must have installed in your cluster `Cert-Manager`.
+You must have `Cert-Manager` installed in your cluster.

 ```bash
 CERT_MANAGER_VERSION=0.10.1